-In this hands-on lab, the student will be creating a Route 53 alias record to route traffic from a publicly hosted zone in Route 53 (already provided by A Cloud Guru lab environment) to an application load balancer using Terraform template(s).
+In this hands-on lab, you will be creating a Route 53 alias record to route traffic from a publicly hosted zone in Route 53 (already provided by A Cloud Guru Lab Environment) to an application load balancer using Terraform template(s).
 Please note that changes to Route 53 records may take some time to propagate.

 Successfully complete this lab by achieving the following learning objectives: